 We encourage applicants to attend an interview at our campus in London if possible, as this gives you the best opportunity to see the School and its facilities, and to meet a wider range of staff and students.
 However, whether your interview is held at Central, at one of our UK regional or international sessions, or takes the form of a ‘distance interview’, we will seek to gain the same degree of information about you and give you the opportunity to gain the same degree of information about us.

-We ask you to bring with you a portfolio (or folder) containing examples of your work that you feel demonstrates why you are suitable for the course.
+We ask you to submit a digital portfolio (or folder) containing examples of your work that you feel demonstrates why you are suitable for the course.
 These do not all have to be linked directly to your chosen specialism.
 Further suggestions about portfolio content are provided below.

-At the start of your visit, we will introduce the degree and its individual specialisms, as well as outline its structure and assessments.
+At the start of your visit, we will introduce the degree and the individual courses, as well as outline its structure and assessments.
 Following this, we will conduct a short group exercise that acts both as an ice-breaker and to give a flavour of how the specialist areas work together on the degree programme.
-After this, there will be a tour of the campus and individual interviews.
-A small reception with refreshments follows, allowing applicants to meet current students and senior staff together with people who can answer questions about, for example, finance, accommodation and student life.
+This exercise will use your images (see below) as a starting point.
+Following this there will be a tour of the campus and individual interviews with a specialist tutor.
+A small reception with refreshments follows, allowing you to meet current students and senior staff together with people who can answer questions about, for example, finance, accommodation and student life.
+The afternoon will finish by 5.00pm.

 During your individual interview we will discuss the items included in your portfolio and the specialist course for which you have applied.
-If you wish to be considered for more than one specialist course within the BA Theatre Practice degree, this can be accommodated on the day.
-We encourage you to read up on any other BA Theatre Practice specialist course you may be considering prior to the day and let us know upon arrival.
-We will do our best to accommodate you.
+If you wish to be considered for more than one specialist course within the BA (Hons) Theatre Practice degree, this can be accommodated on the day.
+We encourage you to read up on any of the other BA (Hons) Theatre Practice specialist courses you may be considering prior to the day and to let us know upon arrival.

-In addition to discussing items in your portfolio, interview questions will include asking you:
+In addition to discussing items in your portfolio, interview questions will include asking you about:

 Throughout the interview we will be looking for your potential to:

-A portfolio (or folder) is a visual demonstration of some of your best work from school or college, your hobby or work place.
-This should not contain everything you have ever done but a focused selection of relevant items.
-A portfolio will differ depending on the specialism you’re applying for.
-A good portfolio will demonstrate a passion for theatre and performance and why you are suitable for the course.
+A portfolio is a visual demonstration of some of your best work from school or college, your hobby or work place.
+This should not contain everything you have ever done but a focussed selection of relevant items.
+A portfolio will differ depending on the subject you’re applying for.
+A good portfolio will demonstrate a passion for theatre and live performance and why you are suitable for the course.

 Examples of portfolio content might include some of the following, depending upon your particular specialist interest:

-We welcome images of large objects such as costumes or model boxes; we are unable to accommodate the actual large items on the day.
+We welcome images of large objects such as costumes or model boxes but we are unable to accommodate the actual large items on the day.
 We recommend fewer, strong items (with six as minimum) rather than overfilling a portfolio.

 If you are an applicant with a disability and feel that you may need support during the interview process, it is important that you contact our Disability and Dyslexia Support unit as early as possible.
-They can be reached by email.
+They can be reached at email@example.com

 Finally, you will be advised of the result of your interview via the UCAS system at a later date, which could be up to several weeks after the interview to allow us time to assess as many candidates as possible.

-Central hosts interviews in Oldham and Leicester for the BA (Hons) Theatre Practice courses.
+Central hosts interviews in Bristol, Leicester, Manchester and Newcastle for the BA (Hons) Theatre Practice courses.
 These will take place in February each year.
 The UK regional interviews will follow the same outline as the London interviews, minus the tour and reception, though you will still have the opportunity to ask questions about finance, accommodation and student life.